-The following appendices in Volume 2 of this Final EIR/EIS provide additional details on station planning, land use, and development:
+The following appendices in Volume 2 of this Draft Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) provide additional details on station planning, land use, and development:

-- Appendix 2-D, Applicable Design Standards, describes the relevant design standards for the project. - Appendix 2-E, Project Impact Avoidance and Minimization Features, provides the list of all IAMFs incorporated into the project. - Appendix 2-J, Regional and Local Plans and Policies, provides a list by resource of all applicable regional and local plans and policies related to station planning, land use, and development. - Appendix 2-K, Policy Consistency Analysis, provides a summary by resource of project inconsistencies and reconciliations with local plans and policies. - Appendix 3.13-A, General Plan Land Use Maps-San Jose to Central Valley Wye Project Extent RSA, provides maps showing general plan land use designations in the RSA for all subsections.
+- Appendix 2-D, Applicable Design Standards, describes the relevant design standards for the project. - Appendix 2-E, Project Impact Avoidance and Minimization Features, provides the list of all impact avoidance and minimization features (IAMF) incorporated into the project. - Appendix 2-J, Regional and Local Plans and Policies, provides a list by resource of all applicable regional and local plans and policies related to station planning, land use, and development. - Appendix 2-K, Policy Consistency Analysis, provides a summary by resource of project inconsistencies and reconciliations with local plans and policies.

+Appendix 3.13-A, General Plan Land Use Maps-San Jose to Central Valley Wye Project Extent RSA, provides maps showing general plan land use designations in the RSA for all subsections.

 As a resource topic, station planning, land use, and development encompasses a range of factors that contribute to an area's land use character.
-The following eight Final EIR/EIS resource sections provide additional information related to station planning, land use, and development:
+The following eight Draft EIR/EIS resource sections provide additional information related to station planning, land use, and development: